rajat8527/Dungeons-Dragons-Backend/README.md

 * [Postman](https://www.getpostman.com/) - API Development Environment (Testing Docmentation)
 * [Open API Swagger] - Open-Source software framework backed by a large ecosystem of tools that helps developers design, build, document, and consume RESTful Web services.

+## Points covered as per the given tasks

+- API Endpoints created for fetching and saving data from database.
+- Spring Cache has been used to implement the caching.
+- MongoDB (Cloud) has been used for database layer.
+- Travis CI integration has been added.
+- Heroku integration added
+- Code published on Github, Travis CI and Heroku.
+- README.md file added.

+## Bonus points added
+- Open API Swagger integration added
+- New Relic APM integration added
+- Docker integration added
+- Implemented Custom and Global Exception handling.

 ## Running the application locally

 There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the `main` method in the `com.rakuten.Application` class from your IDE.